-The TTCT is administered in one 45-minute session.
+The TTCT is administered in one test session, lasting approximately one hour.
 The resulting score is reported as a national percentile rank to parents in the creativity section on the gifted eligibility report.
 The 90th percentile is the minimum qualifying score.